 NO VETERINARY ASSISTANT POSITIONS AVAILABLE AT THIS TIME

 Veterinary kennel assistants (also called animal caretakers) are responsible for the day-to-day care of patients and boarders.
 This includes feeding, watering, cleaning, walking, bathing, and monitoring the well being of dogs, cats and, occasionally, other companion animals.
 Kennel assistants must have sufficient physical strength, mobility, and stamina to lift and/or move heavy pets and objects, the dexterity and confidence to administer medications, and the ability to monitor pets for signs of distress or disease.
 It is essential that they have the ability and willingness to learn and the desire to provide gentle, compassionate care for boarded and hospitalized pets.
 Kennel experience is not always a prerequisite for this position.
 Must be able to work some weekends and holidays.

-NO KENNEL ASSISTANT POSITIONS AVAILABLE AT THIS TIME
+PART-TIME KENNEL ASSISTANT POSITION AVAILABLE AT THIS TIME

 |Monday||8:00 am||5:00 pm|

 |Thursday||8:00 am||5:00 pm|

 Absolutely love the doctor and staff!!!
 They are so friendly and go above and beyond to make pets and their owners feel comfortable.
 I would definitely recommend them to anyone looking for a vet!!